Contract Chain (C-Chain) API

 }

-• At most limit UTXOs are returned.
-If limit is omitted or greater than 1024, it is set to 1024.
+limitUTXOs are returned.
+Iflimitis omitted or greater than 1024, it is set to 1024. - This method supports pagination.

-• When using pagination (ie when startIndex is provided), UTXOs are not guaranteed to be unique across multiple calls.
-That is, a UTXO may appear in the result of the first call, and then again in the second call.
+startIndexis provided), UTXOs are not guaranteed to be unique across multiple calls.
+That is, a UTXO may appear in the result of the first call, and then again in the second call. - When using pagination, consistency is not guaranteed across multiple calls.
+That is, the UTXO set of the addresses may have changed between calls.

-• encoding sets the format for the returned UTXOs.
-Can only be hex when a value is provided.
+encodingsets the format for the returned UTXOs.
+Can only behexwhen a value is provided.

 Example